-Primerica Financial Services, also called Prime America, offers fairly standard term life insurance coverage at rates that are a bit higher than average.
-While the company's sales tactics receive criticism, Primerica has a great financial strength rating and is prompt in paying claims.
+Primerica Financial Services, also called Prime America, offers fairly standard term life insurance at higher-than-average rates.
+If you're looking for whole life insurance, you'll need to go elsewhere.
+While reviewers tend to criticize the company's sales tactics, Primerica has a great Financial Strength Rating and pays claims quickly.

 |10 years||10 years||18–70 years old|

 All of Primerica's policies offer a "guaranteed insurability" option, which means you can renew your policy without a new health exam or application until age 95.
 The premium may increase, but it would only be due to age.
 Guaranteed insurability can be an incredibly valuable feature.
 If you had a normal policy and got cancer during the original term, for example, you might not qualify for a new policy.
 And if you do qualify, the cost would be incredibly high.

 Primerica also offers several riders that allow you to customize a term policy to your financial situation.
 Each rider will typically increase your premiums by a small amount.

 With its "increasing benefit rider," you can increase the death benefit of your policy by up to 10% per year for 10 years.
 This rare add-on is available until the policyholder is 55.
 Most insurers only offer "decreasing" benefits because financial obligations tend to drop with age.